-If you're having trouble with Wi-Fi calling on your GSM device, here are a few quick and easy troubleshooting tips that might get you up and running.
+If you're having trouble with Wi-Fi calling on your device here are a few quick and easy troubleshooting tips.

 Log into your Ting account online and go to Device settings.
 Find the device you want to enable Wi-Fi calling for and click the edit icon in the Minutes section.

-NOTE: The Can use Wi-Fi calling setting appears in the control panel and can be set to Enabled for all GSM devices including ones for which Wi-Fi calling is not actually supported.
+Note: The Can use Wi-Fi calling setting appears in the control panel and can be set to Enabled for all GSM devices including ones for which Wi-Fi calling is not actually supported.
 Refer to the Wi-Fi Calling FAQ for supported device details.
+The Can use Wi-Fi calling setting will only appear for supported CDMA devices in the control panel.

 If you want to use voice services, text messaging, or MMS messaging over Wi-Fi those services all need to be enabled in your account first.